Information on the Babies Born Better Steering Group Members

 Marie-Clare Balaam MBalaam@uclan.ac.uk

-Marie-Clare currently works as a research assistant in the Midwifery department at the University of Central Lancashire, UK.
+Marie-Clare currently works as a senior research assistant in the Midwifery department at the University of Central Lancashire, UK.
 Marie-Clare’s background is in History and Women’s Studies.
 She has worked as a lecturer and an academic and community based researcher.
 Her research interests are; migrant women’s experiences of maternity care and childbirth in the UK and Europe, social support, and historical and socio-cultural perspectives on women’s health particularly menopause.
 Her current research focuses on the experiences of asylum seeking and refugee women and social support for marginalised women.
-She is grant manager for COST Action IS1405 and on the steering committee for Babies Born Better European survey.

 Soo Downe SDowne@uclan.ac.uk